Click on the shirt to check out the largest selection of GAP and C&O Towpath tee shirts

 matches or lighter

-Snacks along the trail
+Snacks along the Great Allegheny Passage

 The key to an enjoyable trip is being comfortable.
 Take breaks every couple of hours and stretch.
 Make certain that your bike is properly adjusted so that you are as comfortable as possible.
 Your clothes should not hinder your pedaling motion and if you feel clothing rubbing against your skin you should stop to adjust it.
 It doesn't take long for rubbing clothes to break your skin.